haijiaerbaiyang/altility/README.md

 ### Datasets:
-The package can be tested with a public dataset for making spatio-temporal predictions of electric load that we provide in our Github repository.
+The package can be tested on datasets that are either publicly available, or which we make public for making spatio-temporal predictions.
+A first dataset consists of electric load that we provide in our Github repository.
 To prepare the data for usage with altility, use the **prep_load_forecasting_data()** function provided in load_forecasting.py with the following parameter and return values: